cnpryer/huak/README.md

 ```
 _"*" indicates first-pass of implementation is incomplete._

-Note that `huak activate` is currently only partially supported on Windows.
-See the related [issue](https://github.com/cnpryer/huak/issues/302) for more details.
+> ⚠️ Note that `huak activate` is currently only partially supported on Windows.
+See [#302](https://github.com/cnpryer/huak/issues/302).

 ## Documentation

-If you've cloned the repository, run `cargo doc --open`.

-Some documentation for 0.0.x releases will land on docs.rs.
-Around the 0.1.0 release I'd like to have more robust documentation about Huak for users, contributors, and the curious.
+More documentation can be found [here](./docs/user_guide.md).

 ## Goals

-Besides some of my own experience with the Python ecosystem, there are a few additional guiding principles steering the development of Huak:

-### 1. Open to open source 📚

-Open source has done a lot for me both from a tooling and professional development perspective.
-I'd love to offer Huak as a way to help onboard the absolute and relative newcomers (like myself).

-### 2. Just use `huak` ✨
+### 1. Just use `huak` ✨

-I love Rust's onboarding experience.
-Cargo has played a large role.
-It's a great tool for newcomers to use to get their feet wet.
+The Rust ecosystem has a fantastic onboarding experience.
+Cargo plays a large role.
 Huak can provide the same experience for Python.

-### 3. Fast ⚡️
+### 2. Fast ⚡️

 There's room for faster tooling in the Python ecosystem.
-One of the guiding principles will be "Is this the fastest it can be?".
+One of the guiding principles will be *"Is this the fastest it can be?"*.

-### 4. Python 🤝 Rust
+### 3. Python 🤝 Rust

 JavaScript has seen a "Going Rust" sub-community pop up.
-Python seems to be getting one too.
-Huak would be able to fuel contributions to the intersection of these two languages.
+Huak is positioned well to help sustain future development of Rust-based software for the Python ecosystem.

 ## Contributing

 Please read our [contributing guide](/docs/CONTRIBUTING.md) before you start contributing.

-## More

-See the [design doc](/docs/design_doc.md) for more about the project, design motivations, and various architecture docs.